Frequently Asked Questions

 What are the key dates and deadlines?

-Applications: applications will be open from 1-31 August 2018
+Applications: applications will be open from 1 August to 15 September 2019

 At the halfway point of the Technology Infusion Grand Challenge, the top ten teams who will receive an investment will be announced.
 Teams who do not win an investment at halfway point will be given specific feedback and encouraged to work harder to enhance their concept and solution.
 They will be considered for the final judging if they demonstrate significant progress.